 Hosts and Hipcampers are expected to treat each other equally and with respect.
 This includes refraining from language that can be harmful, such as regarding a Host’s or Hipcamper’s disability or service animal.

-The following explains Hipcamp’s accessibility policies regarding listings and bookings.
+The following explains Hipcamp’s accessibility policies regarding sites and bookings.

 Can a Host deny a booking due to a Hipcamper’s accessibility needs?